 Why ask this survey question?

-Knowing how seniors would improve church resources and activities for their cohort can help you customize programs specifically for this segment of your congregation.
+Understanding how seniors would like to see church resources and activities improved can help you tailor programs specifically to this segment of your congregation.

 Why ask this survey question?